SamirAttar/Hotel-Rating-Microservices/README.md

 }

-5. Now open serviceImpl class from userServiceImpl and comment out restTempalte call thet we craeted earlyer and modify as follows.
-Also inject @utowired of HoteService as,
+5. Now open serviceImpl class from userServiceImpl and comment out restTempalte call thet we created earlyer and modify as follows.
+Also inject @Autowired of HoteService as,

     @Autowired
     private HotelService hotelService;